 NAB translation.
 “Sing to God, praise the divine name”

 the divine name.
 This refers to the Hebrew word יהוה, which is the Name of God.
 Scholars refer to it as the tetragrammaton.
 They transliterate it into Latin letters as YHWH.

-- Jewish people have such reverence for God that they don’t even say the Name.
+Jewish people have such reverence for the LORD God that they don’t say the Name.

-- God is so far above us that we can’t even say his name.
+The LORD God is so far beyond us that we can’t even say his name.

 rides on the clouds.
 This had been an ancient epithet of the Canaanite storm god.
 David applies it to the LORD.

 VERSE 5.
 A father of the fatherless, and a defender of the widows, is God in his holy habitation.